druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 XGBoost has many tuning parameters so a complete grid search has an unreasonable number of combinations.

 Instead, we tune reduced sets sequentially using grid search and use early stopping.
-This is the typical non-automated methodology to tune XGBoost:
+This is the typical grid search methodology to tune XGBoost:

 #### XGBoost tuning methodology

 - Set an initial set of starting parameters.
 - Tune sequentially on groups of hyperparameters that don't interact too much between groups to reduce the number of combinations tested.
-  - First, tune max_depth.
+  - First, tune `max_depth`.
-  - Then tune subsample, colsample_bytree, and colsample_bylevel.
+  - Then tune `subsample`, `colsample_bytree`, and `colsample_bylevel`.
-  - Finally, tune learning rate: lower learning rate will need more boosting rounds (n_estimators).
+  - Finally, tune `learning rate`: lower learning rate will need more boosting rounds (`n_estimators`).
   - Do 10-fold cross-validation on each hyperparameter combination.
 Pick hyperparameters to minimize average RMSE over kfolds.
 - Use XGboost early stopping to halt training in each fold if no improvement after 100 rounds.
 - After tuning and selecting the best hyperparameters, retrain and evaluate on the full dataset without early stopping.
+(To measure the RMSE expected out of sample, It would be very important to evaluate in a holdout set.
+But for the purpose of comparing tuning methods, the CV error is OK.
+We just want to see how fast we get good hyperparameters in CV.
+A holdout set would actually introduce some noise.)
 - As discussed, we use the XGBoost sklearn API and roll our own grid search which understands early stopping with k-folds, instead of GridSearchCV.
 (An alternative would be to use native xgboost .cv which understands early stopping but doesn't use sklearn API (uses DMatrix, not numpy array or dataframe))
 - We write a helper function `cv_over_param_dict` which takes a list of `param_dict` dictionaries, runs trials over all dictionaries, and returns the best `param_dict` dictionary plus a dataframe of results.
 - We run `cv_over_param_dict` 3 times to do 3 grid searches over our 3 tuning rounds.